get the ebook

 To learn more, check out our recent post on AI-Proofing Your Writing Business.

-In 2025, generic writers are struggling, but niche writers are thriving.
+In 2026, generalist writers may be struggling, but niche writers will be thriving.
 Healthcare writing is one of the most in-demand and profitable niches you can enter.

 Clients want writers who understand: